JRosnarho/Magnet-Actuation/README.md

 In the "Magnetic Actuation Animation Script.py" script, you will find:
 - A detailed set of functions culmitating in a script capable of magnet actuation given a path
-- Several prexisting paths exist in the script
+- Several prexisting paths
-- Some are ment to show the basic movement functions of magnet actuation
+- Some paths are used to show basic movements with magnet actuation
-- Others are meant for animation purposes
+- Others are used for animation purposes
 - All paths are clearly seperated by which category they fall into
 - To chose a path simply uncomment the chosen path and ensure that other paths have been commented out
 - In addition to plotting the magnet positions and beam deformations the script will save the entire set of movements in a .gif file
-- The user has the choice between seeing the phyisical magnets move, or just having their relative position show in the animation
+- The user has the choice between seeing the physical magnets move, or seeing their relative positions shown in the animation
-- Note that just like the paths the choice of animation is done by uncommenting the one you wish to have, and commenting the one you do not want to have
+- Note that, just like the paths, the choice of animation is done by uncommenting the one you wish to have, and commenting the one you do not want to have
 - An additional note: All symmetric paths are recommended to be recorded in 15 to 30 frames per second (fps) with the "Complex Path" being recommended to be recorded between 5 to 10 fps

 In the "Magnetic Actuation Statistics Script.py" script, you will find: